Moonware/cordova-cameraserver/README.md

     });
 ```

-Displaying a Live Image in Cordova App, As simple as:
+Displaying a Live Image in a Cordova App is as simple as:

 ```html
 <img src='http://localhost:8080/live.jpg'>